 "Most corporations, they have already done, probably, the corporate planning for 2018," Winegarden said.
 "So, any changes in capital investments – it'll take some time because most large corporations are big bureaucracies and bureaucracies don't turn on a dime."

 Broad policy impact

 Another important thing to note is the impact these tax cuts have on economic policy across America.
 Since 2008, the Federal Reserve Bank has kept interest rates low to encourage businesses to borrow money and spur economic growth.
 Winegarden predicted that, with reduced taxes, we could see the Federal Reserve raise interest rates and try to offload some assets that it has accrued since the financial crisis.

 "We have a lot of deregulation, which is going to be helpful for the economy," he said.
 "But we have the big overhang from the Federal Reserve, and how they start to unwind their balance sheets is going to have a very meaningful impact on overall corporate performance … The corporate tax reform is going to be positive, but the Fed can have an overwhelmingly negative role."

 And, in fact, it happened.
 The Federal Reserve raised interest rates in March 2018 by a quarter of a percentage point and signaled that the central bank may raise rates twice more this year.

 These tax cuts are a good thing for business, but it's important to keep in mind that these cuts will have a broad impact on the economy and future economic policy.

-President Trump is expected to sign the bill later this week.
-Once passed, this will be the first major tax overhaul in nearly 30 years.
+This was the first major tax overhaul in nearly 30 years.
 For businesses, these cuts are beneficial and Republicans hope that reduced taxes will help spur economic growth.
-As we head into 2018, it will become clearer whether corporations and small business owners plan on reinvesting this money back into their businesses, creating growth.
+This year it will become clearer whether corporations and small business owners plan on reinvesting this money back into their businesses, creating growth.